 BKS Iyengar passed away in August 2014.
 His life and work brought peace and healing to thousands of people, and will continue to benefit the world for generations to come.
 His daughter Geeta Iyengar has shared these beautiful words:

 “Only his body has ended.
 One person’s efforts from inside out, changed the acceptance of yoga throughout the world.
 Nothing was hidden, from the time he began to practice, to his illness and death.
 Even last night he was telling Abhijata, “I have shown you all these things, now realize them for yourself.”
-What he has given cannot be encompassed by words.
-If a disciple is more developed, then that person will understand.
-What can be said in words, is that he was precious to us.”
+What he has given cannot be encompassed by words.”